June 7th, 2017

 Link #2: Customer access

 - Deploy a dual ISP model.
-Your primary internet connection would be used for the SIP trunking connection and a secondary connection to serve as the backup.
+Your primary internet connection would be used for the connection and a secondary connection to serve as the backup.
 With only one circuit you risk being hard down because there isn't another connection that could be used to connect your service.

-- Having preferred primary and secondary routing on the same trunk group.
+- Have preferred primary and secondary routing on the same trunk group.
 This way if your provider is unable to reach your primary deployment, they can automatically failover to your secondary deployment.
 Your team and provider can focus on getting the primary connection back online while calls are able to complete through the secondary connection.

 Link #3: Customer gear deployment

 The third link is also on the customer side but refers to how your equipment is set up.
 To have the strongest link of gear deployment, we recommend the following:

 - Have dual sites with dual instances.
 How many deployments do you have?
 Are they collocated?
 Similar to what we mentioned above in regards to network redundancy, having more than one equipment site means you have an even deeper level of backup that operates in the same way, avoiding the resources it would take to recreate the initial set up from scratch.